type-two/bls-sim/README.md

 - On Windows, allow the relay through the firewall when prompted.
 - You can disconnect Network Mode and continue Local Mode at any time.

+## Display Options

+- Same Computer (Extended Display)
+  - Connect a second monitor facing the patient
+  - Open `patient.html` in a second browser window
+  - Drag the Patient window to the patient‑facing monitor and use browser fullscreen
+  - Audio unlock: have the patient do one quick gesture (mouse/key) on the Patient screen
+  - Pros: zero network setup, minimal friction

+- Separate Computer (LAN WebSocket)
+  - Use the Network Mode steps above with the Python relay
+  - Share the short Patient link (e.g., `http://<therapist-ip>:8000/patient.html#room-1`)
+  - Audio unlock: one quick gesture on the Patient device; Programmatic audio is recommended

 ## Data Storage

 - Presets: `localStorage` key `bls_presets`